Everything you need to know about red brick universities

 Red Brick vs. Russell Group universities

-Interestingly, these are not two distinct groups.
+Interestingly, these aren't two distinct groups.
 Most of the red brick universities are also listed as part of the 24 institutions that make up the Russell Group of universities.
 However, not all the Russell Group are red brick.
 The Russell Group also includes University of Durham, University of Oxford and more.

 It has been previously been believed that red brick universities don't hold the same regard as other, older universities that are part of the Russell Group.
 However, it's important to look beyond the name and see how each university stacks up against the rest for your chosen course and the features of a university you care about the most.